genius92606/genius92606.github.io/_pages/about.md

 <br>
 Hi, my name is Meng-Chen Lee, you can also call me Martin.<br>
-I got my bachelor degree in National Cheng Kung University(NCKU) in 2019. <br>
-I am currently a Ph.D.
-Computer Science student from University of Houston.<br>
+I got my bachelor degree in Nation Cheng Kung University (NCKU) in 2019.
+I am current a Ph.D.
+Computer Science student in Unviersity of Houston.
+I'm working Dr. Zhigang Deng in Computer Graphics and Interactive Media Lab.